 - Clinical work: 3 (therapy) hours for each training patient (and time for additional patients)

-- Theory and clinical seminars – 3 - 4.5 hours (term-time only) on a Thursday afternoon & evening
+- Theory and clinical seminars: 3 - 4.5 hours (term-time only) on a Thursday afternoon and/or evening

 This weekly estimate is provided as a rough guide and depends, in part, on how many training patients you are seeing concurrently.
-Naturally you would also need to factor in time for reading, writing clinical notes papers, and travel for example.
+Naturally you would also need to factor in time for reading, writing clinical notes, and travel, for example.

 Training in psychoanalytic psychotherapy enables you to become a member of SIP and registered with the BPC.
 You can work in private practice or in an agency setting offering up to thrice weekly psychoanalytic psychotherapy, either short or long term.
 As a member of SIP you can get involved by becoming a SIP committee member and work towards becoming an approved training therapist.

 All of our courses and trainings are delivered in central Bristol.
 However, as a training institute for the South West our membership is drawn from across the region and both training therapy and supervision is available in Bristol and beyond.